Custom predictions

 Binomial classificationProbabilityDetermines whether customers will achieve a prediction goal in the future or not.What is the probability that customers will make a purchase within a week?

-RegressionAbsolute numberPredicts the numerical value of certain customer attributes in the future.How much money will a customer spend this month?
+RegressionAbsolute numberPredicts the numerical value of specific customer attributes in the future.How much money will a customer spend this month?

 Filter condition